 Ask Remote Browser Isolation (RBI) vendors some key questions to make sure you position your web security program for success.

-Organizations investigating the benefits of RBI technology quickly discover that there are significant differences in the current solutions in the market.
-To help our customers and those teams who are evaluating RBI solutions best determine which one fits their needs, we’ve created a sample RFI document that can be used to help more effectively investigate RBI offerings.
+As they investigate the benefits of RBI technology, organizations quickly discover that there are significant differences in the current solutions in the market.
+To help our customers and those teams who are evaluating RBI solutions best determine which one fits their needs, we highlight the Top 4 questions to help you more effectively investigate RBI offerings.
+Contact us to learn more.

 Ask “Does this RBI offering function as a native browser?
 And would my users know that they are using an RBI system?”